 On November 10th, 2022, the Missouri Department of Health and Human Services (DHHS) announced proposed adult-use market draft regulations and started a public comment period.
 Missourians are encouraged to submit public comments during the next two weeks to assist officials finalize the rules.

-Since the DHSS began accepting applications on December 8th, the majority of Missouri’s medical cannabis operators have applied for a new license to service the adult-use market.
-In total, 318 of the state’s 322 medicinal cannabis licensees have submitted applications for comprehensive licenses to the DHSS.
-Within 60 days, the DHSS must decide whether or not to approve the applications.
+Since the DHSS began accepting applications on December 8th, 2022, the majority of Missouri’s medical cannabis operators have applied for a new license to service the adult-use market.

 When considering opening a cannabis business in Missouri, one of the critical factors to consider is location.
 Under Amendment 2, local governments may not stop people from setting up marijuana businesses in their area, but they can set up rules like operating hours and fines.
 Marijuana facilities cannot be located within 1,000 feet of a school, daycare center, or church unless they are allowed by the neighborhood.